 ]]>

-A new version of SGBox that improve features and performance has been released
+A new version of SGBox that improve a lot of backend features and performance has been released

 SGBOX > SCM > Applications > SGBox Updates